CheckoutCrypto/site/README.md

 Access a currently running checkoutcrypto/site container

 ```
-docker exec -it cc-site /bin/bash
+docker exec -it site /bin/bash
 ```

 Site files located at /var/www/html/site - includes all necessary modules, submodules and repositories.

 ###Drupal installation
-Follow beginning at [Step 2](
-https://www.drupal.org/documentation/install/create-database), their is no mysql included in this package.
+Follow at [Step 4 of Drupal Install Guide]( https://www.drupal.org/documentation/install/create-database), as settings.php is prefilled by site docker image.
+All you need to do is visit http://localhost:81/site/install.php (or whichever port you selected), continue with the admin and site setup.

 ##CheckoutCrypto + Modules
-Assuming you followed all the instructions and initialized the source files, configured your database, the last thing you need to do (other than SSL and apache mod rewrite) is to enable the correct modules(Most of CheckoutCrypto, Ctools, Jquery_update, etc), theme(bootstrap) and finally, adjust the module blocks.
+The last steps(other than SSL and apache mod rewrite) are to: enable the correct modules(Most of CheckoutCrypto, Ctools, Jquery_update, etc), theme(bootstrap), adjust the module blocks.

 ##Post-installation
 1) enable all modules, fix configurations e.g. smtp, site config, theme settings, blocks, etc.